isomerpages/mlaw-corp/news/speeches/_posts/2013-12-06-Speech-by-Minister-for-Foreign-Affairs-and-Law-K-Shanmugam-at-the-Association-of-Muslim-Lawyers-Inaugural-Lecture.md

 </ol>

 </li>
-<li>  The Fourth Tier, of these 3,000 accused persons, the fourth tier of assistance – which is full representation in court – could perhaps help about 1,000 persons.</li>
+<li>  The <u>Fourth Tier</u>, of these 3,000 accused persons, the fourth tier of assistance – which is full representation in court – could perhaps help about 1,000 persons.</li>
 </ol>

 </li>